How Adverse Selection Is Used to Determine Insurance Coverage

 The National Flood Insurance Program (NFIP) was created because of adverse selection.
 Homeowners and renters that lived in flood zones did not always disclose this information to the insurance company.
 Meanwhile, those homeowners who were at very little risk of flooding, stayed away from buying flood insurance altogether.
 This created an unstable flood insurance market and the government had to take over flood insurance, which is available only in certain areas.

-Impact of Adverse Selection on Insurance Rates
+Impact on Insurance Rates

 Ideally, an insurance company knows the appropriate rate to charge for insurance based on the known risk factors.
 However, when people are not truthful or withhold information from their insurance company, the insurance company charges less for the premium because it does not know about the risk.
 Because of adverse selection, insurance companies may have to increase insurance rates for coverage because of these “unknown factors” when writing an insurance policy.